ClickAndMortar/kibana-url-builder/README.md

 This library allows building Kibana URLs, for instance when sending notifications.

-:warning:   Generated Kibana URLs have currently been tested on Kibana 6.x only.
+It has been tested with Kibana 6.x and 7.x versions.

 ## Usage